Serving all people by providing personalized health and wellness through exemplary care, education and research.

 According to federal cholesterol program guidelines, your non-HDL cholesterol level goal should be 30 mg/dL higher than your LDL cholesterol level goal.
 For example, if you are aiming for an LDL cholesterol of 100 mg/dL, then your goal for non-HDL should be 130 mg/dL.

 If you have diabetes, smoke, have a family history of heart disease, or have other risk factors, your cholesterol levels may need to be much lower.
-Talk with your doctor about where your cholesterol levels should be.
+Talk with your healthcare provider about where your cholesterol levels should be.

 What you eat, how often you exercise, and whether you smoke can affect your cholesterol levels.
 So can certain medicines.

 A lipid test can be done with or without fasting.
-But if your triglycerides are going to be measured, you may need to fast, meaning you can have nothing but water for 12 to 14 hours before the test.
+But if your triglycerides are going to be measured, you may need to fast.
+This means you can have nothing but water for 12 to 14 hours before the test.
+Be sure your healthcare provider knows about all medicines, herbs, vitamins, and supplements you are taking.
+This includes medicines that don't need a prescription and any illicit drugs you may use.